MigOpsRepos/pg_dbms_job/README.md

 Parameters:

 - job : ID of the job being run.
-To find this ID, query the JOB column of the USER_JOBS or DBA_JOBS view.
 - what : PL/SQL procedure to run.
 - next_date : Next date when the job will be run.
 - interval : Date function; evaluated immediately before the job starts running.
 - instance : unused
 - force : unused

-Your job will not be available for processing by the job queue in the background until it is committed.
+Your job change will not be available for processing by the job queue in the background until it is committed.
 If the parameters what, next_date, or interval are NULL, then leave that value as it is.

 Example:

+Change the interval of execution of job 14144 to run every 3 days

 	BEGIN;
-	CALL PG_DBMS_JOB.CHANGE(14144, null, null, 'sysdate+3');
+	CALL pg_dbms_job.change(14144, null, null, 'current_timestamp + ''3 days''::interval');
 	COMMIT;

 ### INTERVAL